SarpongAbasimi/BankTechTest/README.md

 <h4 align='center'>
-  How To Run This Test
+  How To Run This Test.
 </h4>

 - ``Fork`` and ``clone`` Repo.
 - cd into ``BankTechTest``.